 Today, there are several research facilities based on neutron sources in Europe, which raises the question, "So why do we need another neutron facility?"
 Most existing sources are based on nuclear reactors, an approach that has reached its maximum capability and cannot be developed further.
 It is time for a new approach to neutron science in Europe.

 Neutrons are excellent for probing materials on the molecular level

-For everything from motors and medicine, to plastics and proteins.
-Detailed studies are dependent on how many neutrons can be produced by a neutron source.
-This is a significant limitation for existing sources based on nuclear reactors.
+For everything from motors and medicine, to plastics and proteins, detailed studies are dependent on how many neutrons can be produced by a neutron source.
+This is a significant limitation for existing sources which are based on nuclear reactors.
 As a result, scientists and engineers have developed a new generation of neutron sources based on particle accelerators and spallation technology, a much more efficient approach.

 Europe today has nearly 6000 researchers using neutrons